 Causes of Moss

-To ensure that your lawn is kept moss free all year round it is important to remove it in order to make sure that it stays strong, healthy and maintains a lush and green appearance.
+To ensure that your lawn is kept moss-free all year round it is important to remove it to make sure that it stays strong, healthy and maintains a lush and green appearance.

 Moss is an extremely adaptable, resilient plant that flourishes in areas of shade, moisture and poor turf quality.
 It has a spongy sensation underfoot and consists of dense, green clumps or mats.
 Without keeping it in check, it is prone to take over your lawn and prevent healthy grass growth.